Discover Lake Winnipeg

 Falcon Lake Golf Course

-Nestled in the heart of the scenic Whiteshell Provincial Park, Falcon Lake Golf Course stands as a premier destination for golf enthusiasts seeking a harmonious blend of natural beauty and challenging play.
-This 18 hole course winds its way through the boreal forest, offering golfers not only a dynamic and engaging game but also breathtaking views of Falcon Lake and the surrounding wilderness.
+Nestled in the heart of scenic Whiteshell Provincial Park, Falcon Lake Golf Course is a premier destination for golf enthusiasts seeking a harmonious blend of natural beauty and challenging play.
+This 18-hole course winds its way through the boreal forest, offering golfers not only a dynamic and engaging game but also breathtaking views of Falcon Lake and the surrounding wilderness.

 Pine Ridge Golf Club